helpermethod/zip-forge/README.md

 ZIP Forge is based on Java's [ZIP File System Provider](https://docs.oracle.com/javase/8/docs/technotes/guides/io/fsp/zipfilesystemprovider.html) and requires no external dependencies.

+## 🧩 Modular

+ZIP forge is published as a Java 9 module while requiring as little as Java 8.

 # :hammer_and_wrench: Installation

 ## Maven